variejs/docs/helpers.md

     let container = app;

-You may contract name to resolve it from the container:
+Which you may use a contract name to resolve the service from the container:

     $api = app.make("$documentationService")